JKhawaja/JKhawaja.github.io/_posts/2017-10-9-The-Algebra-of-Slices-in-Go.md

 We can use the above image of triangles to make sense of why triangular numbers are directly related to the total number of possible slices over an array:

-- Each triangle represents the array of length n (where n is the number of nodes in the bottom row of the triangle)
+- Each triangle represents the array of capacity n (where n is the number of nodes in the bottom row of the triangle)
 - Each node in a triangle represents a single possible valid slice over that array.
 - The top node in the triangle represents the slice that has access to all elements in the array
 - The bottom nodes in the triangle represent slices with access to only one element of the array.